weecology/retriever/README.md

 Installing (binaries)
 ---------------------

-Precompiled binaries the most recent release are available for Windows and Ubuntu/Debian (OSX packages are available but hit and miss depending on the system) at the [project website](http://ecodataretriever.org).
+Precompiled binaries the most recent release are available for Windows, OS X, and Ubuntu/Debian at the [project website](http://ecodataretriever.org).

 Installing From Source